Year 10 Course Information

 The timetable will consist of 5 lessons per day in a 10 day cycle.
-Each lesson will be either 55 or 60 minutes.
+Each lesson will be 60 minutes.

 Every effort will be made to place students into their subject choices.
 However, the availability of subjects offered in the Course Guide will depend on the number of students selecting the subject and staff availability.
 Subject lines may also impact a students’ elective choices.
 In these instances, students will be supported in selecting an alternate subject if needed.

 The following Tables shows the allocation of the 50 lessons available per cycle for each Year 10 Level Program.

 Religious Education: Standard

 Marist-Sion College is inspired by the traditions of the Marist Brothers and the Sisters of Sion in its commitment to providing an education which integrates faith, learning and life in a welcoming community.
 The College affirms and promotes a Christian philosophy which values a faith-centred approach to life and upholds the uniqueness, integrity and dignity of all those involved in its community life.
 The Religious Education program is the formal and most obvious means by which this philosophy is passed on to our students and is an integral part of the College curriculum.
 Our students are invited to put faith into action, value learning for life and flourish as people.

 Religious Education at Year 10 level is studied in accordance with the Curriculum of the Diocese of Sale, by focusing on four content strands: Triune God, Life and Mission of Jesus, A Sacramental Church, and Christian Life and Catholic Social Teaching.
 Alongside the academic content, students are also given opportunities to broaden their own faith experience and to experience prayer, liturgy and reflective activities.

 Religious Education: Youth Ministry

 (Programs 1, 3, 4 or 5)